- B.A., University of Maine at Orono, 1977

 - M.F.A., University of Hawaii at Manoa, 1989

 Professor Daigle has taught at Washington College since 1990.
 He is currently Director of the Gibson Center for the Arts.
+He was the inaugural Director of the Communications and Media Studies program and served as chair of the Department of Theatre for 17 years.
 His regular Washington College courses include all levels of acting and directing but he has taught 18 different courses here including courses in computer-aided design, lighting design, traditional Japanese theater and theatre management.

 (link to vita)

 As a research fellow at the Kyoto Arts Center he performed the kabuki role of Tandanyu at the imperial palace in Kyoto.
 He has studied for a year with Nomura Shiro and Nomura Mansaku, two of Japan’s “Living National Treasures” in the traditional forms of Noh and Kyogen.
 His translation, with Junko Sakaba, of Buaku was the first English language Kyogen play performed at the National Noh Theatre in Tokyo.
 His main focus in the last several years has been on new plays.
 View Curriculum Vitae (PDF)